 Because of the sour cream, freezing isn't recommended.

-Reheat in the microwave and stir before serving.
+Reheat in the microwave at 50% power in 30 second intervals.
+Stir before serving.

 💭Top tip